 - able to work alone and also as part of a team.

-- If you enter through a Modern Apprenticeship, you would train on the job while in employment, and attend college on a day release basis.
+- If you enter through a Modern Apprenticeship, you would train on the job while in employment, and attend college on a day or block release basis.

 - Once you have finished the academic qualifications, you should aim towards registering as an Engineering Technician (EngTech) with the Engineering Council.